zeling595/tp/docs/DeveloperGuide.md

 This `booking` stores the information entered by the user.
 Else, ConciergeBook will display an error message indicating that the user

-The following sequence diagram shows how the check in operation works:
+The following sequence diagram shows how the add booking operation works:
 ![AddBookingSequenceDiagram](images/AddBookingSequenceDiagram.png)

 <div markdown="span" class="alert alert-info">:information_source: **Note:** If the person ID or room ID